School of Construction Management College Council

 Construction Management Association of America (CMAA)

 The Construction Management Association of America is the only construction association devoted to promoting professional construction management.
 CMAA at the University of Florida is open to all students.
 The chapter sponsors guest speakers, social gatherings, presentation of papers at regional and national meetings.
-The advisor for the Construction Management Association of America is Michael Cook.
+The advisor for the Construction Management Association of America is Robert Cox.

 Design-Build Institute of America (DBIA)